Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

   <figcaption><em>A sketch of the idea</em></figcaption>
 </figure>

 This documentation contains three more sections.
-The next section related work presents books, websites and similar projects which give an introduction to the inexperienced reader.
-In the section Implementation the iterations of the build process are presented.
-Also the code and the construction of the project will be presented in a detailed way.
-The last sections contains the conclusion.
-It finishes this documentation with a short reflection and the summarised project outcome.
+The next section related work presents books, websites and similar projects thar give an introduction to the inexperienced reader.
+In the section Implementation, the iterations of the build process are presented.
+Likewise, the code and the construction of the project will be presented in a detailed way.
+The last section contains the conclusion.
+It finishes this documentation with a short reflection and the summarized project outcome.

 ## Related work

-For the Project Super Glasses a microcontroller is needed for the logic.
+For the Project Super Glasses, a microcontroller is needed for the logic.
-At the beginning the Arduino Uno was used.
+At the beginning, the Arduino Uno was used.
-Later it was replaced by an ESP32 to trigger the actions like clean via a website.
+Later, it was replaced by an ESP32 to trigger actions like cleaning via a website.
 These two Microcontrollers are both popular.
-Consequently, there are a lot of projects presented on the internet on several websites and blogs which make use of one of these Microcontrollers.
+Consequently, there are numerous projects presented on the internet on several websites and blogs, which make use of one of these Microcontrollers.
-One reference about how to build an asynchronus web server with the ESP32 is published on the website [Random Nerd Tutorials](https://randomnerdtutorials.com/esp32-async-web-server-espasyncwebserver-library/).
+One reference about how to build an asynchronous web server with the ESP32 is published on the website [Random Nerd Tutorials](https://randomnerdtutorials.com/esp32-async-web-server-espasyncwebserver-library/).
-The tutorial shows how to control three LEDs which are placed on a breadboard and connected to the ESP32.
+The tutorial shows how to control three LEDs, which are placed on a breadboard and connected to the ESP32.

 Moreover, the two microcontrollers are also present in the literature.
-For example the Rheinwerk publishing house published the books [Arduino](https://www.rheinwerk-verlag.de/arduino-das-umfassende-handbuch/) and [ESP32](https://www.rheinwerk-verlag.de/mikrocontroller-esp32-das-umfassende-handbuch/) which give a good introduction to the world of Microcontrollers.
+For example, the Rheinwerk publishing house published the books [Arduino](https://www.rheinwerk-verlag.de/arduino-das-umfassende-handbuch/) and [ESP32](https://www.rheinwerk-verlag.de/mikrocontroller-esp32-das-umfassende-handbuch/) which give a good introduction to the world of Microcontrollers.

 After the decision to build windscreen wipers for glasses, the research on the internet showed that other people also had the same idea.
-In the following some related projects are presented which are published on the video platform YouTube.
+In the following, some related projects are presented, which are published on the video platform YouTube.

 <figure id="sketch">
     <img src="./assets/1relatedWork.png" alt="Project from Deffinite CoRen" style="max-height: 200px"/>